ABHII1006/python_practice/WorkLog/July28/notes.md

 Report Generation
 It generates a categorized report and saves it as a CSV in the directory for further analysis or visualization.

-End-to-End Automation with Shell Script & Cron
+End-to-End Automation with Shell Script
-A shell script runs the whole workflow, and cron is used to schedule the process for automated execution.
+A shell script that runs the whole workflow and automated execution.